Amarnath567/inventory-management/README.md

 Query 2: To Identify the warehouse(s) with the maximum capacity, providing valuable insight into the capacity distribution across the warehouses in the dataset
 Query 3: To identify the product or products with the lowest stock quantity among all products listed in the products table.
 Query 4: To calculate the total value of the inventory by summing the product of each product's price and its corresponding quantity on hand

+Overall, this project provides a foundation for managing inventory effectively, allowing businesses to track products across different warehouses and monitor inventory levels in real-time.